LC0229/cse15l-lab-reports/lab-report1.md

 `[user@sahara ~]$ pwd`</br>
 `/home`

 For this case, the result is that nothing happend in this case.
+Since if there is no argument for cd, the system have no change to working directoyr.
+The current working directory is still `/home`.

 The output is not an error.